capslocky/git-rebase-via-merge/README.md

 Conceptually, the script does this:

 1. Shows you information about the branches, checks if rebasing is possible, and prompts you to continue.
-2. It starts a hidden **merge** of the base branch into your current branch (in detached HEAD).
+2. It starts a **hidden merge** from the base branch into your current branch (in detached HEAD).
-3. You resolve all conflicts **there**, only once, with full merge context.
+3. You resolve all conflicts **there**, only once, with full context.
-4. The script records the **final merge result snapshot**.
+4. The script records the **merge result snapshot**.
-5. It then rebases your branch on the base branch **automatically**, all conflicts are forced to resolve mechanically.
+5. Rebases your branch on the base branch **automatically**, all conflicts are forced to resolve mechanically.
 6. At the end, it compares the rebased result with the merge snapshot.
 7. If needed, it creates **one extra commit** to make the rebased branch match the merge result exactly.

 Important implications:
-- If there are no conflicts, **there is nothing to do at all.**
+- If there are no conflicts, **there is nothing to resolve at all.**
 - The **final result is guaranteed** to match your manual resolution result.
 - The script optimizes for **minimum conflict resolution effort and final correctness**, not for perfect intermediate commits.